ViBlog/shorten-cold-start/shorten-cold-start_dive-into-the-code.md

 During initialization, it relies heavily on gson reflection causing multiple heavy {action/time hog/processing/script} that blocks the main thread.
 The New York Times have written a really good post on [Improving their Startup Time][newyorktimes_improvingstartuptime] where they encounter the same problem.
 They solve it by using [gson with custom type adapters][gson_custom_types].
 On our side, most of our objects are not used in the firsts seconds of startup so we will be fine just creating them in a background thread.

 ### UIUtils.initReservation
-This method creates default items for Search Activity and can easily be launched later in the process.
+This method creates default items as people number, hour of reservation etc...
+It's only used in a second activity: Search and so we can delay the creation.

 ![UIUtils initReservation][callstack_oncreate_uiutils_joda]